Cesária Évora: Return to music and international success

 Évora returned to music in 1985, after the Organization of Cape Verdean Women asked her to travel to Portugal and contribute songs for an anthology album of women's music, Mudjer (Woman).
 She toured in the United States in 1987 with the morna singer Bana, who then asked her to perform in his restaurant in Lisbon.
 While performing there in 1987, she was discovered by the France-based music producer José "Djô" da Silva, who had her accompany him to Paris.
 They had trouble finding a distributor for her music before she eventually partnered with French producer Dominique Buscaï.
 She recorded her first album, La Diva Aux Pieds Nus (The Barefoot Diva), with da Silva's record label Lusafrica in 1988.
 She then released Distino di Belita (Belita's Destiny) in 1990 and Mar Azul (Blue Sea) in 1991.
 Though her first two albums were unsuccessful, Mar Azul proved to be a hit.

 Évora released her fourth album, Miss Perfumado, in 1992.
 This album was a major success, selling hundreds of thousands of copies and bringing her large followings in France and Portugal.
-She began touring globally, visiting Brazil, Canada, and the United States, as well as countries in Africa and Europe.
+She began touring globally, visiting Brazil, Canada, and the United States, as well as countries in Africa and all over Europe.
 Her first major concert success took place that year, when she sold out a performance at the Théâtre de la Ville in Paris.
 In 1995, after a successful tour in the United States, Évora released her fifth album, Cesaria Evora, with the American label Nonesuch Records.
 This album was more positive in tone than the previous ones, and it earned her international acclaim, including her first nomination for a Grammy Award.
 She released several more albums, each two to three years apart, over the following years.

 Évora's ninth album, Voz d'Amor (Voice of Love), won a Grammy Award in 2004.
 Her health began declining the following year when she was diagnosed with heart problems.
-On her tour in Australia in 2008, she suffered a stroke and had to end the tour early.
+On tour in Australia in 2008, she suffered a stroke and had to end the tour early.
 She then had a heart attack in 2010, which required surgery. Évora retired in September 2011 as her health declined.
 On 17 December 2011, Évora died in Mindelo, at the age of 70 from respiratory failure and hypertension.
 A Spanish newspaper reported that 36 hours before her death she was still receiving people—and smoking—in her home.